CommWebTeam/gen_dw_format/footnote_formatter/README.md

 4,3;5,3;10,1
 - The 4th footnote marker in the main body would point to the 3rd footnote text in the bottom module.
 - The 5th footnote marker in the main body would point to the 3rd footnote text in the bottom module.
-- The 10th footnote marker in the main body would point to the 1st footnote text in the bottom module.
+- The 7th footnote marker in the main body would point to the 1st footnote text in the bottom module.

+### Duplicate top footnote IDs

+Duplicate top footnote IDs do not increment the footnote number counter.
+Instead, they have a letter appended to their ID.
+In the above example, the top footnote IDs would be:
+- fnb1a
+- fnb2
+- fnb3a
+- fnb3b
+- fnb3c
+- fnb4
+- fnb1b

+The WET table of contents module allows the "Return to Footnote" link in a bottom footnote to return to the last corresponding top footnote accessed.
+For example, if top footnote fnb3b (the 4th footnote marker) was used to jump to the 3rd bottom footnote, then clicking "Return to Footnote 3" in the 3rd bottom footnote will return to fnb3b instead of fnb3a.

 # Implementation details